Past the point of no return

 Schumacher reportedly wanted a “rock and roll guy” for the Phantom regardless of vocal ability, and that’s how you end up with handsome Butler wearing a quarter-face mask and straining through songs written for Michael Crawford’s operatic tenor.
 The unmasking itself, one of cinema’s all-time great images in the 1925 Lon Chaney version, is a total non-event here.
 By the time we get a full prosthetic reveal late in the film, it amounts to some scarring on a conventionally attractive man.
 Who could love a monster such as Gerard Butler?
 Rossum, to her credit, brings adorable, wide-eyed sincerity to a role that doesn’t have much psychological depth, though the fact that she was seventeen during filming adds an uncomfortable layer to the romantic material that’s ripe with lust.

-The structural choices are similarly muddled.
+The structural choices are also muddled.
 On stage, the chandelier crashes at the end of Act One: that’s your defying gravity moment, your big curtain-dropper.
-But movies don’t have intermissions (unless you’re The Brutalist), so Schumacher relocates the chandelier drop to the climax, where it gets mixed up in the chaos of the finale.
+But 21st century movies don’t have intermissions (unless you’re The Brutalist), so Schumacher relocates the chandelier drop to the climax, where it gets mixed up in the chaos of the finale.
 It’s a reasonable enough decision in theory, as movies typically crowd their third acts with action, but it robs the moment of its singular, turning point impact.
 It’s a disconnect that captures the movie’s broader problem of not quite translating the spectacle of a stage show into commensurately satisfying joys on screen.

 Schumacher gets at least one thing right, and that is the production, which is busy and extravagant.
 And unlike Wicked, it’s cleanly lit so you can enjoy it: The film lets you soak in the tremendous sound stage recreations of the Paris opera house.
 The costumes are good fun, too; a black-and-white masquerade evokes the climax of An American in Paris, and it wasn’t the only garment that reminded me of classic studio Hollywood glitz.